tanrax/org-share-to-web.el/README.md

 It will copy the URL to your clipboard to open the document share.

+If you need to manage the shared files, such as deleting them, use `org-share-to-web-dired`.

 ## Theme

 If you want it to look really nice, include the following lines at the beginning of your Org documents.